futoin/specs/draft/ftn6_iface_executor_concept.md

 Executor should be tighly integrated with MasterService implementation, if supported.
 General FutoIn message verification should be based on HMAC checking.

-Executor should also integrate with AuthService as consumer.
+Executor should also integrate with AuthService as consumer, if real human users expected to use the service.

 *Note: Executor is allowed to pass control to implementation only if requested major version of interfaces exactly matches implemented version and minor version is greater than or equal